willCode2Surf/abstracts/RedisEnterprise.TimeSeriesModule/Articles/ts-intro-overview.md

 | visibility    | sensors:47732234:visibility    |
 | barometer     | sensors:47732234:barometer     |

-Before we create the keys we need to identify the meta-data that we are going to associate with them as well as the TTL for series data and our duplcate policy.
-TTL will default to 0 by default but in our case we want to keep the data for 30 days and take the last reading if there was contention on a series.
+Before we create the keys, we need to identify the meta-data that we are going to associate with them as well as the TTL for series data and our duplcate policy.
+TTL will default to 0 by default but in our case, we want to keep the data for 30 days and take the last reading if there was contention on a series.
 This

 Based on our sample log we need to add the following labels to our keys.